ludocode/onramp/docs/virtual-machine.md

 Frees a block of memory previously allocated with `alloc` of the given actual size.

-The value passed as the size parameter must exactly match the actual size (not the requested size) in the corresponding call to `alloc`.
-The VM may ignore it, or it may use it to free only the given chunk of memory without checking whether it is valid.
+The value passed as the size parameter must exactly match the actual size (not the requested size) from the corresponding call to `alloc`.
+The VM may ignore it if it already knows the size, or it may use it without checking whether it matches the original size of the chunk.
 (The host program is required to store the unrounded size so that the VM doesn't have to.
 This is handled internally by the Onramp libc.)

 This always returns 0.
 If the given address and size do not match a previously allocated block, the behaviour is undefined.